jbgreer/Notes-On-Elixir/README.md

 Once iex is started, one may type Ctrl-G to reference the switch command menu, from whence one can start a new shell and switch between shells.

 One may connect to a remote shell via `iex --sname foo --remsh bar@HOST`

+Useful iex commands
+- <TAB> to autocomplete
+- h  for help
+- r to recompile
+- t <module> to see types available in a module